convisoappsec/conviso-docs/docs/integrations/github-actions.md

    container:
      image: convisoappsec/convisocli
      env:
-       FLOW_API_KEY:  ${{secrets.CONVISO_API_KEY}}
+       CONVISO_API_KEY:  ${{secrets.CONVISO_API_KEY}}
-       FLOW_PROJECT_CODE: "<project code>"
    steps:
-   - uses: actions/checkout@v3
+   - uses: actions/checkout@v4

    - name: Run AST
      run: conviso ast run
 ```

-**Note:** To scan your repository with AST, you need to have a project registered on Conviso Platform.
-The **"Project Code**" is found on the specific project page.
-You also need your API Key, which [you can find using this tutorial](../api/generate-apikey.md).

-The identified vulnerabilities will be automatically sent to your Project on Conviso Platform.
+The identified vulnerabilities will be automatically sent to your Asset on Conviso Platform.
 Now you can use the [Vulnerabilities Management](../general/vulnerabilities_management.md) resource to work on the correction flow.

 ## Run a scan exclusively using Conviso SAST